texttochange/vusion-frontend/README.rst

 Jenkins
 -------
 To run the different build task from build.xml, you need to install

-- jdk6 or higher
+- Jdk6 or higher
-- ant
+- Ant